Churn reason

 Use these anchors to move from the churn reason itself into the signals, workflow, and related pages that help the team act on it.

 Customers are not necessarily unhappy, but they do not need the product right now.
 Pause-oriented churn is worth treating differently because some of it is recoverable later.
-In B2B SaaS, that reason matters only when the team can see what sits behind it.
+For subscription SaaS teams with real churn, that reason matters only when the team can see what sits behind it.

 One customer saying "Temporary pause" is feedback.
 The same reason appearing across the same plan, segment, or customer stage is a business problem.